akberthegreat2/Mirror/docs/adr/ADR-0014-scheduler-contract.md

-# ADR-0014: scheduler contract
+# ADR 0014 — Scheduler contract

+## Status
-Status: Accepted
+Accepted

+## Context
+Recurring work must be a first-class concept.

 ## Decision

-Mirror defines a scheduler contract that can list due jobs, pause and resume entries, and mark a job as run.
+Scheduling SHALL be implemented as a backend contract that submits future work, pause jobs, and resume jobs.
+It MUST NOT own business logic.

-## Reason
+## Consequences

-The framework needs recurring crawls and monitors without hard-coding a single queue engine.
+Recurring jobs become observable and replaceable.